parttimenerd/temci/doc/temci_exec.rst

 File format
 -----------

-The input file for ``temci exec`` consists of list of entries per run program block:
+The input file for ``temci exec`` consists of a list of entries per run program block:

 .. code:: yaml